DataBrewery/cubes/doc/aggregate.rst

 Following examples will show:

-* how to build a model programatically
+* how to build a model programmatically
 * how to create a model with flat dimensions
 * how to aggregate whole cube
 * how to drill-down and aggregate through a dimension